English 400 Seminar Topics and Descriptions

 Students can learn about the professor’s research interests from their faculty pages on the department’s website.

-Spring 2024
+Spring 2026

-Truth & Authenticity in Creative Nonfiction
+Truth and Authenticity in Creative Non-fiction

-Dr. Kristine Ervin
+Kristine Ervin

 Comics at the End of the World

-Dr. Kyle Vealey
+Kyle Vealey

-There is no doubt that our world is in crisis—socially, environmentally, economically.
-With our increasing collective experiences of large-scale, complex problems, such as climate change, racial injustice, and worldwide pandemics, it is also no wonder that such crises have become encoded in popular media such as comics.
-This seminar will examine comics and graphic novels depicting various end of the world scenarios (personal, social, environmental) and treat them, in Kenneth Burke’s words, as equipment for living.
-In other words, we will read these end of the world comics as public rhetorics that encapsulate and name our current apocalyptic anxieties.
-Through this examination, we will work to extract lessons and strategies from these visual narratives to make sense of ongoing global crises that threaten life as we know it.
+In this ENG 400 seminar, we will delve into the way comics and other visual narratives grapple with our world’s most complex and wicked problems—both historically and contemporarily.
+Specifically, we will consider questions such as: what role do comics play in creating public narratives of social, environmental, or economic crises?
+What are the rhetorical and/or visual affordances of the comic medium?
+And in what way can comics and other forms of visual narratives work to help us address contemporary matters of concern, such as climate change or social injustices?
+This seminar will examine comics depicting various end of the world scenarios (personal, social, environmental) and treat them, in Kenneth Burke’s words, as equipment for living.
+That is, we will read these end of the world comics as public rhetorics that encapsulate and name our current apocalyptic anxieties.
+Through this examination, we will work to extract lessons and strategies from these narratives to make sense of ongoing global crises that threaten life as we know it.

 PDF Listings and Archive